hotdoc/hotdoc/documentation/markdown_files/installing.markdown

 . hotdoc_env/bin/activate
 ```

-You are now in a virtual environment, to exit it you may call "deactivate", to enter it again simply call `. hotdoc_env/bin/activate` from the directory in which the environment was created.
+You are now in a virtual environment, to exit it you may call `deactivate`, to enter it again simply call `. hotdoc_env/bin/activate` from the directory in which the environment was created.

-### Hotdoc itself
+## Hotdoc itself

 Three main alternatives are available: